What is Google's Business Model & Why Is it Being Regulated?

 4. Public Influence

-As Google plays an increasingly important role in our day-to-day lives, regulators are concerned about the company’s political and social power.
+As Google plays an increasingly important role in our day-to-day lives, regulators are concerned about the company's political and social power.
 The tech giant can already control what you read online, where you shop and even what music you listen to.
-In many cases, Google knows you more than you know yourself .
+In many cases, Google knows you more than you know yourself.

 Not only is Google accused of dominating financial markets, but it is also criticised as a source of destabilised democracy and violations of human rights.
 Google has a responsibility to manage the spread of misinformation and avoid its business interests from meddling with political perspectives.
+This challenge has grown ever more complex in the age of AI Overviews, where Google's generative AI summaries increasingly determine what information users see — and what they don't.

-But … the starfish problem
+But ... the "Starfish Problem"

 Every time Google gains new users, the value of their products and services increase — we call this the 'network effect.'

-While many regulators push for the fragmentation of big tech firms into subordinate companies, network effects mean Google’s growth is hard to stunt.
+While many regulators push for the fragmentation of big tech firms into subordinate companies, network effects mean Google's growth is hard to stunt.
+As one legal analyst put it, 2025 may well be remembered not as the year regulators finally figured out how to constrain Big Tech, but as the year the limitations of existing frameworks became impossible to ignore.